radekm2000/ecommerce/README.md

 - **Communication**

-  - Sending messages and uploading files to other users
+  - Sending, editing, deleting messages and uploading files to other users

 - **Notifications**